3D printing speed: Speed up

 Additive manufacturing technologies usually imply a trade off between the printing speed and quality.
 Improvements in speed of the entire 3D printing process can be grouped into improvements to software and hardware:

 Software improvements

-Since the actual printing process is directly influenced by how the model is sliced, oriented, and filled, optimizing them results in shorter print time.
+Since the actual printing process is directly influenced by how the model is sliced, oriented, and filled, optimizing them results in shorter print times.

 Optimal orientation.
 Changing the orientation of a part can be done through either the STL file or on the CAD model, or in the slicer before generating the gcode.
 Determining the optimal part orientation is a common software solution for all additive manufacturing processes.
 This can lead to a significant improvement in many key factors that affect the total print time.
 The following factors heavily depend on part orientation: